 The cold bit at his boots as he ran.
-His breath steamed the air in front of him before crashing onto his beard where the moisture froze adding yet another layer of ice to the thick frost around his mouth.
+His breath steamed the air in front of him before crashing onto his beard where the moisture froze to add yet another layer of ice to the thick frost around his mouth.
 He didn’t know how long he’d been running, but his thighs and calves burned and threatened to quit on him.
-He was sure the only reason they didn’t was the knowledge that if he stopped running he’d be dead.
+He was sure the only reason they hadn’t was the knowledge that if he stopped running he’d be dead.
 Night was falling and the temperature was dropping rapidly, and the creature behind him would be unhindered.

 A loud roar shattered the quiet air and Hrothgren turned without breaking pace to see the creature, four times the size of the biggest bear, pierce through the edge of the treeline behind him.
 Its fierce eyes burned through the failing daylight and it quickened its pace at the sight of its prey.
 Hrothgren in turn pushed himself faster.
 His already numb lungs heaved in and out.

 “Ghran!” he screamed between lungfuls of air.
 The hut was getting closer but not fast enough.
 “Ghran you bastard!”
 His only hope now was if Ghran and Brak could get him his battle ax before he was eaten.
 Then he could at least go down fighting.
 He only had his hunting bow with him as he ran and it wouldn’t be enough to scratch the beast.
 He wasn’t even sure the ax would either.